-Here's where Augustinus Bader's just-launched The Light Cream comes in.
+Here's where Augustinus Bader's The Light Cream comes in.
 TBH, I feel like it was made just for me?!
 Kidding.
 But between the gel-cream formulation and impressive ingredient list, it already checked a lot of boxes for me — and that was before my sample bottle even arrived.

 "The Light Cream has a unique capacity to specifically address sebum overproduction while maintaining optimal hydration and protection," shares Augustinus Bader via press release.
 "It is exceptionally effective at preventing excess shine while returning the complexion to a balanced, healthy-looking state."
 In addition to catering to those with combo to oily complexions, Bader's newest drop is also suitable for those living in "humid or congested climates," who are simply looking for their skincare to do slightly less.